george-hawkins/mjx-donkey-car/README.md

 * [GT5 from RC Fun City store](https://www.aliexpress.com/item/1005005773630207.html) - US$58 plus US$11 shipping from EU wareshouse (or US$4.50 for shipping from China).
 * [X8B from U-Angel-1988 store](https://www.aliexpress.com/item/32892188833.html) - US$17 plus US$2 shipping.
 Or from [RC Fun City store](https://www.aliexpress.com/item/4000169189998.html).

 Note: Flysky also have the [G7P](https://www.flysky-cn.com/g7pdescription) (305g) with a nicer LCD and using their new ANT protocol that supports telemetry.
-However, so far they've only brought out one pure digital RX with S.BUX - the [SRM](https://www.flysky-cn.com/srmspecifications).
-And it looks quite bulky - altough the weight, at about 305g, is about the same.
+However, so far they've only brought out one pure digital RX with S.BUS - the [SRM](https://www.flysky-cn.com/srmspecifications).
+And it looks quite bulky - although the weight is much the same.

 RC Review's [Flysky G7P review](https://www.youtube.com/watch?v=otPYzx7fU7I).